 Parent/carers are able to express up to three preferences for schools in the admissions process.
-If preferences for schools are made in distance order, nearest first, then transport assistance would be available to whichever school is allocated as part of the admissions round.
+If preferences for the three nearest schools are made in distance order, nearest first, then transport assistance would be available to whichever school is allocated as part of the admissions round.
 This is because the school offered will automatically be the nearest available school.